Do-it-yourself Plumbing Made Easy: How to Fix Frequent Problems in Your Home

 Can I fix a plumbing problem myself?

-You will need a few essential tools such as a plunger, adjustable wrench pipe wrench Teflon tape and an screwdriver.
+You’ll need some essential tools such as an adjustable wrench, a plunger pipe wrench, Teflon tape and the screwdriver.

 Is DIY plumbing safe?